Does Frozen Fruit Go Bad? Shelf Life, Safety

 How long does frozen fruit last?

-As a general storage rule, frozen fruit can stay safe for a very long time if kept continuously frozen at 0°F / -18°C or below, but for best quality, NCHFP lists fruits and vegetables at about 8 to 12 months.
-That is one of the clearest and most practical official benchmarks for this topic.
+As a general storage rule, frozen fruit can remain safe for a long time if kept continuously frozen at 0°F / -18°C or below.
+For best quality, a practical benchmark for frozen fruits and vegetables is often about 8 to 12 months when the product is properly prepared, packaged and stored.

 How long do frozen berries last?

-In practice, berries are especially sensitive to air exposure, moisture loss, and temperature fluctuations.
-So even when two products have the same storage age, they may not perform the same after thawing.
+Berries are especially sensitive to air exposure, moisture loss and temperature fluctuations.
+Two berry products with the same storage age may perform differently if one had better packaging and cold-chain control.

-Frozen blueberries generally follow the same best-quality window of about 8 to 12 months that applies to frozen fruits and vegetables under proper freezer storage.
-That is the most responsible way to answer the question because official guidance is usually given by product category, not by every individual berry SKU.
-If the blueberries were packed well, kept at 0°F, and protected from air exposure and temperature swings, they can still be safe beyond that point, though eating quality may be lower.
+Frozen blueberries also fit the broader frozen-fruit quality window of about 8 to 12 months when properly stored.
+If the blueberries were packed well, kept at 0°F / -18°C or below and protected from air exposure and temperature swings, they may still be safe beyond that point, but quality may become lower.

 How Can You Tell If Frozen Fruit Has Gone Bad?